OpenGVLab/InternVL/document/how_to_evaluate_internvl_chat_1_5.md

    The result of the val set is:

    ```
+   Overall ANLS: 0.7235
    ```

    For the test set, the test results need to be submitted to the [testing server](https://rrc.cvc.uab.es/?ch=17&com=tasks).

+### OCRBench

+Please use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for the test of OCRBench.